Driving Around

 Connecting From Your Laptop

-Enter all required information and hit "enter'. roverctl will perform a series of connection checks to make sure the Rover is correctly addressable.
-If all goes well, you can save the connection config, which will now become your active connection.
-Launch roverctl info to review some basic details about your Rover.
-You can find a list of all saved connections by launching roverctl and navigating to the "connections" page.
+will perform a series of connection checks to make sure the Rover is correctly addressable.
+If all goes well, the connection is saved, which will now become your active connection.
+Have a look around the different options like "Status" to check the status of the rover.

 Starting (and Stopping) a Pipeline